openedx-unsupported/metrics-dashboard/README.md

 Details of what is needed in the section will be in the Perceval documentation for the data source.

+Under the [phases] section of dashboard.cfg, you must also change panels to true, to ensure that the new indices for your section will be added.

 The other file that must be changed is projects.json, which outlines all URLs to collect data from.
 To add another data source, simply add another key in the dictionary specified by the value of “Open edX” similar to the current layout of the “git” or “slack” keys.

 ### How to Upload Changes to Heroku ###